Private individuals wishing to keep certain dangerous wild animals must have a licence from us.

 A list of animals requiring a licence is set out in The Dangerous Wild Animals Act 1976.

-You can apply for a dangerous wild animal licence by downloading the application form [PDF, 22Kb]and returning it to us.
+To apply for a dangerous wild animal licence, fill in the application form [PDF, 22Kb] and return it to us.

-Once your application and administration fee has been received we will contact you to arrange an inspection.
+When we receive your application and administration fee, we will contact you to arrange an inspection.

 The act aims to ensure that where private individuals keep dangerous wild animals they do so in circumstances that create no risk to the public and safeguard the welfare of the animals.